 This is a big factor.
 Some of our rides are only available for a couple of months each year, and it also depends on whether you’re choosing to travel in the northern or southern hemisphere.

-Here is a breakdown of the rides that are available year-round: Okavango Delta, Botswana, Maasai Mara, Kenya, The Sumba Ride, Indonesia, Sierras Chicas, Argentina, Torres del Paine, Chile, Castle & Estate Ride, Ireland, Dressage in Spain, and Shell, Wyoming.
+Here is a breakdown of the rides that are available year-round: Okavango Delta, Botswana, Maasai Mara, Kenya, The Sumba Ride, Indonesia, Sierras Chicas, Argentina, Castle & Estate Ride, Ireland, and Dressage in Spain.

 If you have some flexibility as to the time of year that you take your holiday, why not choose your ideal ride and book your time off to suit?
 Or, if you have a definite time of year in which you can travel, take advantage of that certainty and book your trip well ahead – you’ll save money by reserving flights and accommodation early, and you’ll have something to look forward to in the meantime!
 Year-round, you’ll find a number of phenomenal holidays on offer all over the world.